menghang/DiabloDB/README.md

 DiabloDB is a character database aimed at clans and communities which lists characters in a sortable/filterable list.

+## Development Status ##

+This project is still in the relatively early stages of development, if you would like to help contribute please get in touch.

 ## Requirements ##

 The database uses Laravel framework so the requirements of that apply, we recommend a minimum of PHP 5.5